MicrosoftDocs/globalization/globalization/methodology/pseudolocalization.md

 Care must be taken to use locales that follow the rules for locale identifiers.

-When Microsoft was pioneering pseudolocalization in Windows, they used tk-TM (Turkmen - Turkmenistan): a valid locale name and one that Windows wasn't shipping at the time.
+When Microsoft was pioneering pseudolocalization for Windows, they used tk-TM (Turkmen - Turkmenistan): a valid locale name and one that Windows wasn't shipping at the time.
 This choice didn't work out well when the next release of Windows included tk-TM as a real locale.
 The collision caused many bugs, especially in the build and testing systems that assumed tk-TM was the pseudo-locale.